Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 Once you use this feature, you cannot use it again until you complete a short or long rest.

 #### Transformation Boon: Extremophilic Conditioning
-Starting at 4th level, your body has learned to adapt to extreme [[conditions]], allowing you to survive where most would perish.
+Starting at 4th level, your body has learned to adapt to extreme [[System Reference/Conditions|conditions]], allowing you to survive where most would perish.
 On your turn, as an action, you can use the following Adaptation.
 Metamorphosis.
 You rapidly change your body’s biophysical and chemical composition in reaction to your environment.
 Choose one of the following options:
 - You are resistant to Bludgeoning, Piercing, and Slashing damage.
 When determining falling damage, you take 1 bludgeoning damage for each 10 feet fallen in place of normal damage (maximum of 20 bludgeoning damage).
 - You are resistant to Fire, Lightning, and Acid damage.
 You are immune to the effects of extreme hot climates.